Oliveszn/Oliveszn/README.md

 - Testing: Cypress, Playwright, Jest, etc.

 ## 🌱 About me
--  Focused on performance optimization and frontend best practices
+-  I'm actively contributing to open-source projects
--  I’m currently learning GoLang, to expand my knowledge of backend systems
+-  I'm currently diving into blockchain engineering
--  I'm also interested in AI development
+-  I'm also exploring AI development and its real-world applications.

 ## 🧩 Data Structures & Algorithms
 I'm strengthening my problem-solving skills by practicing Data Structures & Algorithms in Go with a focus on writing clean, efficient, and interview-ready solutions.